pschool-in/curriculum/content/science/safety-3.md

 2. A family member secretly touching the child’s private part.
 3. A stranger secretly asks a child to touch their private part.
 4. Children shouldn’t accept food, gifts from strangers and should be made aware of the way that, some people bribe kids to perform certain bad touches.
-5. If other children try to touch one another’s body in an uncomfortable way, then the child must be educated on good touch and bad touch.
+5. If other children try to touch each other’s body in an uncomfortable way, then the child must be educated on good touch and bad touch.

 ## Group: Good touch Vs Bad touch